dawen-padha/Sudoku-solver-In-C-/README.md

 •	Space Complexity: O(n*n).
 To store the output array a matrix is needed.
 # How to Run
-There are basically two cpp files
+There are basically two c files
-1. Sudoku generate is used to generate a sudoku which will be stored in a text file named text which will be used in other cpp file
+1. Sudoku generate is used to generate a sudoku which will be stored in a text file named text which will be used in other c file
 2. Sudoku solver is used to solve the generated sudoku
 3. Note: keep the text file in the same directory.